getsentry/sentry-docs/README.md

 ## Layout components

-While in dev mode, visit [localhost:4000/dev/components/](http://localhost:4000/dev/components/) to see the components available.
+While in dev mode, the sidebar includes documentation for the special components available for formatting content.

 ## Adding content